Vivendi: Further acquisitions, mergers and divestments

 In June 2016, after having triggered a mandatory tender offer in February 2016 by reaching 30% ownership, and then becoming its largest shareholder, Vivendi completed a hostile takeover of Gameloft with the acquisition of its founders' stake.
 At the same time, Vivendi also further increased its stake in Ubisoft, which had led to concern from the company's management that Vivendi was also planning a hostile takeover of Ubisoft, however as of 2018 Vivendi is no longer in the position to do so.
 Vivendi (once the owner of Blizzard, later Activision Blizzard), searching for a new games publisher property has started investing in both Ubisoft and Gameloft.
 The brothers in charge of Ubisoft and Gameloft, Yves Guillemot and Michel Guillemot respectively, view the investments as a hostile takeover attempt, and are raising capital from within the family and from Canadian investors to maintain control of the companies.
 As of 8 June 2016, Vivendi has acquired a controlling stake in Gameloft.
 In news from 11 September 2016 Yves Guillemot is set to buy an additional 3.5% of Ubisoft shares to raise his stake to 12.5% to attempt to block a takeover from Vivendi.
-Yves has been attempting to lobby other shareholders to prevent them selling their shares to Vivendi.
+Yves has been attempting to lobby other shareholders to prevent them from selling their shares to Vivendi.
 As of 20 March 2018, Vivendi has sold all its shares in Ubisoft and Tencent has bought in in their place.
 In an auction on 6 June, Vivendi won a bid to acquire Flavorus from SFX Entertainment for $4 million.
 Also that month, it acquired Paddington and Company Limited-owner of Paddington Bear and other properties, and The Copyrights Group.
 Vivendi declared that it owned 12.3% of Mediaset in December 2016.
 In September 2020, Vivendi owns 28.8% of Mediaset.
 In January 2019, Vivendi completed its €900 million acquisition of Editis, one of France's major book publishers.

-In 2019, Vivendi acquired Nigeria's film studio ROK Studios which included it's linear channels and VOD service, IROKO+.
+In 2019, Vivendi acquired Nigeria's film studio ROK Studios which included its linear channels and VOD service, IROKO+.